 Turning your teen into a safe driver is a complex task.
 Part of the process involves learning the rules of the road and how to safely operate a vehicle – two big areas where professional driver education and training can help tremendously.
-Even though your child is still weeks, months or even a couple years away from driving, it’s not too early to start learning about driver education.

 Find a Program Right for You

 - Many high schools in Oklahoma no longer offer driver’s education courses.

 - There are 25 commercial driving schools in Oklahoma, primarily in metropolitan areas.

 - Don’t settle for schools that advertise quick or easy programs—you want your teen to be taught well.

 Consider AAA Oklahoma’s parent-taught driver education program called “Take the Wheel.”
 It provides parents everything they need to teach a teen how to drive from scratch – plus it qualifies the teen to drive at an earlier age (see the section about the licensing process) and enables the teen to take advantage of any driver education discounts offered by auto insurance companies.
 The cost is generally about half what commercial driving schools charge.
 AAA members receive a discount.

 When the time comes to pick a driving school, look beyond your budget and timeframe to seek out a quality driving school—one that focuses on your teen’s safety, not just passing the license test at the cheapest price.

 - Ask around.
 Does your local high school offer driver education?
 Check with friends and neighbors about driving schools they’ve used.